Wind in the Willows

 Book General Admission tickets to visit The Wind in the Willows as part of your visit.
 Advance booking recommended.

-Museum open Thurs to Mon 10am to 4pm (last general admission 2.40pm, last timed entry to Wind in the Willows 3.30pm).
+Opening Hours: Thurs to Mon 10am to 5pm (3 – 7 December) Open 7 days per week in December 2020 until 4 January 2021, excluding 24-26 December, 31 December and 1 January).
+Last general admission 3.40pm, last timed entry to Wind in the Willows 4.30pm.
 We’re limiting numbers in the exhibition to ensure safe social distancing.
 On arrival, you’ll be given a ticket for timed entry for Wind in the Willows, allowing you time to visit in your own household group or support bubble on a first come, first served basis (max of 6 people).

 With Wind in the Willows being such a popular part of the Museum visit for many and to protect the safety of all our visitors which remains our highest priority, we will be limiting household group or support bubble circuits of Wind in the Willows to one circuit of the gallery per group.
 Visitors are therefore invited to enjoy the exhibition as much as possible as they move through the space.
-An audio guide of The Wind in the Willows story by Kenneth Grahame is also available on request.
+Audio guides for the exhibition will be available at the discretion of the front desk team depending on demand for the exhibition.

 Parking charge of £4 payable in person at Museum front desk.